oyavri/poe/README.md

 - Linter can be set up so that the code repository can be consistent (hopefully).
 - TypeScript would be a huge improvement for developer experience...
 (I've suffered a lot from the runtime errors).
 - Move domains to routers instead of stacking them in the program entry point (./src/server/app.js)
-- Graceful shutdown for workers.
 - Better logging, can be considered as analytics but still worth a mention.

 ## Case requirements:

 ### Call Management:
-- [ ] Must be able to create a new call.
+- [x] Must be able to create a new call.
   - Title (e.g. "Client Meeting")
   - Duration
   - Participants

-- [ ] Must be able to list calls.
+- [x] Must be able to list calls.
-- [ ] Must be able to view call details.
+- [x] Must be able to view call details.
-- [ ] Must be able to delete a call.
+- [x] Must be able to delete a call.

 ### Transcription Service:

-- [ ] Transcription should start automatically when a call is created.
+- [x] Transcription should start automatically when a call is created.
-- [ ] The process must be asynchronous (run in the background).
+- [x] The process must be asynchronous (run in the background).
-- [ ] There must be status tracking: pending -> processing -> completed/failed.
+- [x] There must be status tracking: pending -> processing -> completed/failed.
-- [ ] The transcription text will be simulated (no real AI service).
+- [x] The transcription text will be simulated (no real AI service).
   - Simple simulation: 2-10 seconds delay + random text generation.
   - 5% error simulation (for testing and the retry mechanism).